SoftUni-Internal/interactive-content/EN/04-Object-Composition/05-Homework.md

 - `ensureStart(str)` append str to the beginning of a string, only if it’s not already present.
 - `ensureEnd(str)` append str to the end of a string, only if it’s not already present.
 - `isEmpty()` return **true** if the string is empty, **false** otherwise.
 - `truncate(n)` truncates the string to **n** characters by removing words and appends an ellipsis \(three periods\) to the end.
 If a string is less than **n** characters long, return the same string.
-If it is longer, split the string where a space occurs and append an ellipsis to it so that the total length is less than or equal to **n**.
+If it is longer, split the string where space occurs and append an ellipsis to it so that the total length is less than or equal to **n**.
 If no space occurs anywhere in the string, return n \- 3 characters and an ellipsis.
 If n is less than 4, return **n** amount of periods.
 - `format(string, …params)` static method to replace placeholders with parameters.
 A placeholder is a number surrounded by curly braces.
 If parameter index cannot be found for a certain placeholder, do not modify it.
 Note static methods are attached to the String object instead of its prototype.

 See the examples for more info.